Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 • Trek Distance: Approx. 8 km round trip

-Panar Bugyal serves as the starting point for treks to Rudranath Temple which is found inside thick forests.
-At this temple you can experience a personal connection with worship, surrounded by natures beauty.
+Panar Bugyal is the base of Rudranath Temple that is located in the depth of forests.
+This temple is one place where you can have a personal interaction with worship and be in touch with the beauty of nature.
 Drop by Panar Bugyal again for some rest before staying the night there.

 Day 10: Panar Bugyal – Sagar Village